KarenHarley/KarenHarley/README.md

 - 🌱 As of now, I am continuing to learn programing and web development in depth.
 - 💬 Ask me about ANYTHING related to projects and programing (with javascript) in general...
 - 📫 How to reach me: Email me at: karenharley88@gmail.com
-- ⚡ Fun fact: I love Animals, Music and Food!
+- ⚡ Fun fact: I love Animals, Reading, Music and Food!

 <!--
 **KarenHarley/KarenHarley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.